 of Hinduja Global Solutions Inc., USA, C-Cubed N.V., Curacao, Hinduja

-Global Solutions Europe Ltd., UK and HGS St. Lucia Ltd., Saint Lucia.
+Global Solutions Europe Ltd., UK, HGS St. Lucia Ltd., Saint Lucia and

 During the year under review, Total Income of HGS International was US$

-subsidiary of HGS International, Mauritius, specializes in
+wholly-owned subsidiary of HGS International, Mauritius, specializes in

 marketing and provision of both voice and non-voice related Customer

 Contact and Business Process Outsourcing services to its clientele.
 Its

-key subsidiaries are HGS (USA), LLC and HGS Canada Inc., Canada.
-During the
+key subsidiaries are HGS (USA), LLC, HGS Canada Inc., Canada and HGS

 HGS (USA), LLC, which was acquired in November 2006 by HGS Inc., USA,